Egypt vs. Turkey: Comparing Two Crossroads of Continents

 Why Maps Can Be Misleading

-Depending on the map projection, Egypt and Turkey can appear closer in size than they really are.
-Egypt’s long stretch along the Nile and Turkey’s unique position spanning two continents can make their true areas hard to judge at a glance.
+Map projections can make Egypt and Turkey appear closer in size than they actually are.
+Egypt's long stretch along the Nile and Turkey's unique bicontinental position can obscure the true area difference at first glance.

-Try it yourself: Select Egypt and Turkey on the map to see their true sizes side by side!
+Select Egypt and Turkey on the map to see their true sizes side by side.

 Final Thoughts